 Sarkas is a pure-python molecular dynamics (MD) code we are currently developing for wide (open source) use.
-To our knowledge, Sarkas is the first production-scale (using Numba) pure-Python molecular dynamics code for simulating plasmas.
-Our current areas of application are strongly coupled plasmas; strongly coupled plasmas include dusty plasmas, ultracold neutral plasmas and warm dense matter.
+To our knowledge, Sarkas is the first production-scale pure-Python molecular dynamics code designed for simulating plasmas.
+Current areas of application are strongly coupled plasmas which include dusty plasmas, ultracold neutral plasmas, and warm dense matter.

-As an example, MD simulations of strongly coupled plasmas enable access to the plasma’s static and dynamic properties.
+As an example, MD simulations of strongly coupled plasmas enable access to a plasma’s static and dynamic properties.
 Static structural information is obtained through the radial distribution function g(r) using the particle positions.
 Dynamical properties such as transport processes are also available by computing the transport coefficients from the particle trajectories.
 As a example, in the figure below the results of dynamic structure factor S(k,ω) for a Yukawa plasma, and the resulting wave dispersion properties.

 To illustrate performance of Sarkas